Cambridge cancer centre for teenagers opened by duchess

 The 11-bed £3.6m centre has treated 60 patients since opening in February.

-Dr Helen Hatcher, consultant oncologist at Cambridge University Hospitals, said: "Having somewhere where young people can feel more relaxed in their environment when going through stressful and debilitating treatment has made an enormous difference to them and their families."'Not forgotten'
+Dr Helen Hatcher, consultant oncologist at Cambridge University Hospitals, said: "Having somewhere where young people can feel more relaxed in their environment when going through stressful and debilitating treatment has made an enormous difference to them and their families."

 The duchess was joined by her daughter Princess Eugenie and Harry Judd from the band McFly at the opening ceremony.

 Alistair Wheeler, 23, and from Ipswich, was admitted to the ward two months ago with terminal cancer.

 He said: "It's nice knowing that other people of the same age are here and the social zone is absolutely fantastic."